 The AA Pre Purchase Inspection report is provided by the AA Motoring Centre named on the report and intended for the Report Owner named on the report.
-The AA Motoring Centre is under no contractual obligation to supply information or copies of the report to a third party, however we reserve the right to disclose information to a third party on any potential safety issues regarding the vehicle which are identified by the inspection.
+The AA Motoring Centre is under no obligation to supply information or copies of the report to a third party, however, the AA reserve the right to disclose information to a third party on any potential safety issues, regarding the vehicle, which are identified by the inspection.

-Any documents which may be listed on the AA Vehicle Inspection report, such as the vehicle manual, maintenance records, damage reports and repair records, are listed only as reference that they are available.
+Any documents which may be listed on the AA Pre Purchase Inspection report, such as the vehicle manual, maintenance records, damage reports and repair records are listed only as reference that they are available.
 The documents can come from external third parties and the AA does not review them.
 The AA is not liable for the accuracy or completeness of any information in these documents.

 The AA Pre Purchase Inspection is intended to provide a report on the mechanical and physical condition of the vehicle at the time of inspection.
 Because this is a limited inspection, we do not warrant the condition of the vehicle at the time of purchase.
-You will still have to make up your own mind.
 There are many factors that should be taken into consideration when purchasing a used vehicle.
 For further protection you may wish to consider purchasing a Mechanical Breakdown Insurance policy.